babsonnexus/stream-link-manager-for-channels/README.md

 3. The most important thing is that the ```/slm``` application was terminated or not running, allowing the upgrade to take place.
 After the upgrade, you will need to restart the program manually or with a reboot.
 See <b>Startup</b> below.

 ## Python
-1. Make sure <b>Streaming Library Manager for Channels</b> is closed and is not running in the background.
+1. Make sure <b>Streaming Library Manager</b> is closed and is not running in the background.

 2. Copy the ```program_files``` directory under ```_internal``` to a safe location.